LightForm-group/lightform_data_explorer/readme.md

 python run.py
 ```

-This will give you a prompy with a local ip address that will look something like `http://127.0.0.1:5000/`.
+This will give you a prompt with a local ip address that will look something like `http://127.0.0.1:5000/`.
-Either click this link or copy and paste into into your web browser.
+Either click this link or copy and paste into your web browser.
 At this point you are running a copy of the app on your local machine.
 You can input new data into the app using
 the `manage` tab in the menu bar.
 Any data you add will be stored in the `data.db` file in the `tifun-data-explorer`
 folder you cloned earlier.

 Once you have finished adding/modifying data, you now need to Freeze the pages you have generated to upload them to
 GitHub.
-You can kill the Flask server with `CTRL + C`.
+Kill the Flask server with `CTRL + C`.
+You must kill the flask server before freezing.
 To freeze the pages, navigate to the `lightform_data_explorer`
 folder and run:

 ```
 python freeze.py
 ```

 This should generate/update the static .html pages in the `tifun-data-explorer` folder.
+You __MUST NOT__ be running
+the Flask server when you run "freeze.py" or this will mess up the links to the sample pages.
 Now commit and push
 the changes to GitHub:

 ```